datacraft-dsc/DEPs/12/README.md

 Each activity addresses a different use case, and therefore impacts the provenance metadata.

 -  Publishing
-   - The `ns:this` property must be present in the *entity* JSON object.
+   - The `dep:this` property must be present in the *entity* JSON object.

 - Importing
-   - The `ns:this` property must be present in the *entity* JSON object.
+   - The `dep:this` property must be present in the *entity* JSON object.

 - Invoking an operation
-   - The `ns:this` property must be present in the *entity* JSON object.
+   - The `dep:this` property must be present in the *entity* JSON object.
    - A list of entities that were consumed by this operation must be listed in the inputs.

 #### Properties of activity

 Activities must declare

 - An identifier, which must be a qualified name as defined by Provenance Data model.
 - A `prov:type` property, indicating the type of the activity, as described above.
-- If the `prov:type` is `operation`, it must contain `ns:params` and `ns:results` properties.
+- If the `prov:type` is `dep:job`, it must contain `dep:inputs` and `dep:outputs` properties.
 These are the inputs to, and output from, the invoke operation.

 It is recommended that activities declare